 One more reason to wear that "it only looks like that" T-shirt.

-You are an arm amputee and as that, people cannot but look *and* *not* understand.
+You are an arm amputee and like that, people cannot but look *and* *not* understand.

 Explaining this to someone else never helps.
 I am not sure how these brains work, I honestly don't.
 They don't understand what I am saying, for sure.
 They don't get it.
 Or maybe it is denial?
 But after explaining this, I am not sure what to answer when someone says, "let me know if you need help".
 If someone else does not perform the lift act but I do, I *will* be in pain, for hours if not days, simple as that.
 I do not "need" help.
 But the damage to my wrist is a reason why lifting items or weights carves out my days in a totally different way than it does to other people.